cal-weng/terminus/docs/manual/olares/controlhub/manage-workload.md

 ---
 outline: [2, 3]
 description: Learn how to use Control Hub to manage Olares workloads and configurations.
-This guide covers project and namespace concepts, managing different workload types, and monitoring resource usage through detailed dashboards.
+This doc covers project and namespace concepts, managing different workload types, and monitoring resource usage through detailed dashboards.
 ---

 # Manage workloads